Spanish ship Santa Ana (1784)

-Santa Ana was a 112-gun ship of the line of the Spanish Navy built to plans drawn by engineer Miguel de la Puente following a specification issued by José Romero y Fernández de Landa.
-Her actual constructor at Ferrol was Honorato Bouyón.
+Santa Ana was a 112-gun ship of the line of the Spanish Navy built to plans drawn by the shipwright Miguel de la Puente following a specification issued by José Romero y Fernández de Landa.
+Her actual constructor at Ferrol, Spain was Honorato Bouyón.
 She was the prototype and lead ship of the Santa Ana class, also known as los Meregildos, which were built during the following years at Ferrol and Havana and which formed the backbone of the Spanish Navy - the other ships were the Mexicano, Conde de Regla, Salvador del Mundo, Real Carlos, San Hermenegildo, Reina María Luisa and Príncipe de Asturias.
 Her dimensions were 213.4 Burgos feet (one foot = 0.2786m, so ~ 59m) long, 58 feet (~ 16m) in the beam and a total tonnage of 2,112 tonnes.